Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 14
+### Version 0.14.14.2
+- Fixed a bug where melee enemies would hit the player more than once on a single swing

 ### Version 0.14.14.1
 - Decrease number of melee enemies spawned
 - Remove debug logs around bomber